Prismik/prismik.github.io/content/projects/slash/index.md

 {.image-caption}

 ### See it in action

-This short video presents the main menu level and how it transitions to the game with a loading screen without interuptions in the audio channel.
+This short video presents the main menu level and how it transitions to the game with a loading screen without interruptions in the audio channel.

 {{< youtube id="TTqH0b_3_Uk" >}}

 ## Character interactions
 The main characters can interact with the environment in several ways; I'm going to present a few of them which I found interesting.

 ### Text dispensers

-To convey messages the the player, I've added text dispenser actors, which can be configured by simply setting their `text` value.
+To convey simple messages to the player, I've added text dispenser actors, which can be configured by setting their `text` value.
 When the character overlaps with the sphere component of these dispensers, they will start typing the `text`, one letter at a time, producing a randomized typing machine sound for each letter.
 Upon leaving the sphere's radius, the message will animate the scale and alpha value to zero before removing it from the game.
 We can set the dispenser so it only displays the message a fixed number of times (once would have a value of `1`).

 ### Weapons
 The weapons and combat system have a lot going on, but most of it was covered by Stephen's class.
 I'll focus on the extra features I've added that went beyond the scope of the lectures.

 #### Attack chains
 Instead of randomly selecting an attack, weapons have associated chains of attacks tied to them.
 An implementation of the interface, `IComboGenerator`, has to be created.
 Currently, weapons and enemies are the two actors that implement it; enemies can have several invisible weapons tied to their hands and various other hitboxes added dynamically.

 ```cpp